 And the confirmation is actually a helpful confirmation because it shows you which flight you are canceling and gives you a chance to detect and correct an error.

-American Airlines still needs a lot of improvement… but I’ll take this small step as a sign of (hopefully) better things to come from American, things that actually improve the customer experience more than a new paint job.
+American Airlines still needs a lot of improvement (as do many companies)… but I'll take this small step as a sign of (hopefully) better things to come from American, things that continue to improve the customer experience.